rage/java-programming/data/part-8/2-hash-map.md

 <!-- Hajautustaulu olettaa, että siihen lisätään viittaustyyppisiä muuttujia (samoin kuin `ArrayList`).
 Java muuntaa alkeistyyppiset muuttujat viittaustyyppisiksi käytännössä kaikkia Javan valmiita tietorakenteita (kuten ArrayList ja HashMap) käytettäessä.
 Vaikka luku `1` voidaan esittää alkeistyyppisen muuttujan `int` arvona, tulee sen tyypiksi määritellä `Integer` ArrayListissä ja HashMapissa. -->

 A hash map expects that only reference-variables are added to it (in the same way that `ArrayList` does).
-Java converts primitive variables to their corresponding reference-types when using any Java's built in data structures (such as ArrayLisr and HashMap).
+Java converts primitive variables to their corresponding reference-types when using any Java's built in data structures (such as ArrayList and HashMap).
 Although the value `1` can be represented as a value of the primitive  `int` variable, its type should be defined as `Integer` when using ArrayLists and HashMaps.

 <!-- ```java
 HashMap<Integer, String> hashmap = new HashMap<>(); // toimii